imytk/imytk.github.io/_pages/about.md

 ---
 Hi, I'm Imy Khan: a researcher primarily working on artificial life, artificial intelligence, and human-robot interaction.

 **Research:** I'm interested in nature (or bio-)inspired intelligence, self-organisation/adaptive systems/cybernetics, social and affective cognition, human-robot interaction, and the intersection of all of these things.
+I'm also interested in computational psychology, and using computational methods for ecosystem modelling and social systems more generally.
 Read more on my [about me](/people/) page.

-**Affiliations**: Though I mostly work independently, I hold a number of academic affiliations: I am currently a part-time Research Fellow at the University of Warwick (UK), an Affiliated Researcher at [DICE Lab](https://www.dice-r-lab.com/) at the University of Gothenburg (Sweden), and a Visiting Lecturer at the University of Hertfordshire (UK).
+**Affiliations**: Though I mostly work independently, I hold several academic affiliations: I am currently a part-time Research Fellow at the University of Warwick (UK), an Affiliated Researcher at [DICE Lab](https://www.dice-r-lab.com/) at the University of Gothenburg (Sweden), and a Visiting Lecturer at the University of Hertfordshire (UK).

 **AI & ML Consultancy**: Click [here](/consultancy/) for more information.